ocharles/blog/posts/2018-12-25-fast-downward.md

 Next, Fast Downward needs a list of operators which are ground instantiations of our effects above.
 Ground instantiations of operators mention exact values of variables.
-Recounting our gripper example, `pickUpBallWithGrippper b gripper` actually produces 2 operators - one for each room.
+Recounting our gripper example, `pickUpBallWithGripper b gripper` actually produces 2 operators - one for each room.
 However, we didn't have to be this specific in the Haskell code, so how are we going to recover this information?